Department Sales & Planning

 Would you like to know more about the measurement of pressure?
 VSL offers a standard training course and customized training courses that are adapted to your specific knowledge needs.

-VSL training courses are always presented by specialists in their field.
+VSL training courses are presented by specialists in their field.
 Theory and practice are always combined.

-After the course ends, you receive proof of participation.
+After the course you will receive proof of participation.

 Various manufacturers of measurement instruments calibrate these in their own calibration facilities.
 They do this to check that the newly-produced instruments comply with the requirements, to check stability, or for periodic recalibration.
 Of course, the purchaser of the measurement instrument must have faith in the facility and so the measurement uncertainty is important.